 The SCAL is a document you use to tell us about your product and organisation, and to make various declarations about them.

-When you sign the Connection Agreement (see step 12 below), the SCAL becomes part of your legally binding agreement with NHS Digital.
+When you sign the Connection Agreement (see step 12 below), the SCAL becomes part of your legally binding agreement with us.

 You must also pass the SCAL on to each of the end user organisations that use your product to assist them in evaluating your product.

-- if your product uses several NHS Digital APIs or services, you’ll have a single SCAL that covers them all
+- if your product uses several of our APIs or services, you’ll have a single SCAL that covers them all

 - if you have more than one product, you need a separate SCAL for each product